Ready to grow your own herbal tea? Here's how to give your garden a healthy start and keep it thriving through the growing season.

 Your herbs shouldn't have to compete with weeds for sunlight, water, nutrition and air circulation.
 Plus, a nicely tended garden space looks so pretty.
 So keep it tidy!

-The biggest problem with other mulches is that you have no idea what kind of yucky stuff is in them.
+I use pine mulch.
+The all-natural kind — no dyes, no funky colors, no chemicals.With other mulches, you have no idea what kind of yucky stuff is in them.

 Recycled wood or rubber-based mulches might contain toxic chemicals from their "prior life".
 Plus, rubber stinks to high heaven in the hot sun.
 Blechh!